mjt-books/python-book/chapters/chapter-7.md

 - **Structure computations to reduce dynamic range within a reduction:**
   - For example, subtract means before squaring for variance calculations.
+  - Use numerically stable algorithms (e.g., `logsumexp`, Kahan-like summation when you implement custom reductions).

 - **Be cautious with very long sequences or massive batch sizes:**
   - The more terms you add, the more rounding matters.
+  - If you see subtle accuracy drift that grows with sequence length or batch size, this is a suspect.

 ### Pitfall 3: Sensitive layers and operations